 There can be no changes to Specialisation subjects as these are studied for the entire year so students should choose wisely.
 A good plan of action is to choose Specialisation subjects that they enjoy and excel.
-This is preparing students for the resilience needed in Year 11 and 12.
+This is preparing students for the resilience needed for the Queensland Certificate of Education in Year 11 and 12.